magenta/midi-ddsp/README.md

 ## Example Usage

 After installing midi-ddsp, you could import midi-ddsp in python and synthesize MIDI in your code.
-Here is a usage example to synthesize the `midi_example/ode_to_joy.mid` and adjust the synthesis parameters:
+Here is a usage example to synthesize the `ode_to_joy.mid` and adjust the synthesis parameters:

 ```python
 import numpy as np